2 Technical details

 [1] 3.4

-To make a projection we need an orthonormal matrix:
+To make the data projection we need an orthonormal matrix:

 A